Key takeaways

 How long does a production build take?

 A useful prototype takes 2–4 weeks.
 A production build with eval set, observability, fallback paths and compliance review is 8–14 weeks.
-We typically deliver 30–50 % faster using Agent Engineering on the boilerplate.
+We reuse a hardened translation-agent skeleton across builds, so most of that time goes into your eval set and compliance rather than boilerplate.

 Does Fora Soft build real-time video translators?